Charles Alston: Higher education

 Alston graduated from DeWitt Clinton High School, where he was nominated for academic excellence and was the art editor of the school's magazine, The Magpie.
 He was a member of the Arista - National Honor Society and also studied drawing and anatomy at the Saturday school of the National Academy of Art.
 In high school he was given his first oil paints and learned about his aunt Bessye Bearden's art salons, which stars like Duke Ellington and Langston Hughes attended.
 After graduating in 1925, he attended Columbia University, turning down a scholarship to the Yale School of Fine Arts.

 Pvt.
 Alston with his art student and cousin, Romare Bearden (right), discussing one of his paintings, Cotton Workers, in 1944.
 Both were members of the 372nd Infantry Regiment stationed in New York City.

 Alston entered the pre-architectural program but lost interest after realizing what difficulties many African-American architects had in the field.
 After also taking classes in pre-med, he decided that math, physics and chemistry "was not just my bag", and he entered the fine arts program.
 During his time at Columbia, Alston joined Alpha Phi Alpha, worked on the university's Columbia Daily Spectator, and drew cartoons for the school's magazine Jester.
 He also explored Harlem restaurants and clubs, where his love for jazz and black music would be fostered.
 In 1929, he graduated and received the Arthur Wesley Dow fellowship to study at Teachers College, where he obtained his Master's in 1931.

 Later life

 For the years 1942 and 1943 Alston was stationed in the army at Fort Huachuca in Arizona.
 While working on a mural project at Harlem Hospital, he met Myra Adele Logan, then an surgical intern at the hospital.
 They were married on April 8, 1944.
 Their home, which included his studio, was on Edgecombe Avenue near Highbridge Park.
 The couple lived close to family; at their frequent gatherings Alston enjoyed cooking and Myra played piano.
 During the 1940s Alston also took occasional art classes, studying under Alexander Kostellow.

 On April 27, 1977, Alston died after a long bout with cancer, just months after his wife died from lung cancer.
-His memorial service was held at St. Martins Episcopal Church in New York City, on May 21, 1977.
+His memorial service was held at St. Martin's Episcopal Church in New York City, on May 21, 1977.